Key Mechanisms of the Seismic Behaviour of External RC Wide Beam–column Joints

 The behavior of wide beam-column joints has been evaluated by means of both experimental tests under cyclic loading and accurate nonlinear finite element analyses.
 The FE models predicted satisfactorily experimental results, thus enabling to carry out additional numerical analyses aimed at checking the effect of the longitudinal reinforcement amount in the beam member.

 Experimental results show that wide beam-column joints conforming to the Italian seismic code do not exhibit a sufficiently ductile behavior due to damage in the non-confined concrete region, where beam rebars external to the joint core are anchored.
-Numerical simulations allowed to monitor bond slip of beam rebars as a function of the applied global displacement, showing differences between bars placed inside and outside the column width.
+Numerical simulations allowed to monitor bond slip of beam rebars as a function of the applied global displacement, show differences between bars placed inside and outside the column width.

 Numerical simulations showed that different behavior is expected in case additional beam rebars are placed either inside or outside column width.
 In the first case, higher peak load and ductility values can be achieved, provided that the amount of beam reinforcement is not high enough to shift damage towards the column or cause high shear stress to the joint core and its consequent fragile failure.